Key Points for a Happy Mom Life

 Related Post: How to Make Friends as an Adult

 Self-care is not optional.
 And mothers are awful at it.
 I’m looking at YOU, mama.
 Choose one from this list and do it today.
-Then, make it a part of your normal routine.
+Then, make it a part of your daily routine.

 - Drink a cup of herbal tea